Limits and colimits of synthetic $\infty$-categories: Introduction

 \section{Introduction}

-Defining what is an $\infty$-category is always difficult a task.
-There have been many different proposed definitions, notably to mention a few, by Lurie and Joyal in \cite{lurie} and \cite{joyal1} in terms of \textit{quasi-categories} or by Rezk in \cite{rezk} introducing \textit{complete Segal spaces}.

-In the case of $(\infty,1)$-categories, most of known definitions have been shown to be equivalent in an appropriate homotopy theoretic sense.
-But sometimes, it is still difficult to translate results written using one definition into another.
-Ideally, we would like a model independent way to work with $\infty$-categories.
+Defining the notion of $\infty$-category is always difficult a task.
+There have been many different proposed definitions, notably to mention a few, by Boardman and Vogt \cite{boardmanvogt} with the idea of quasi-categories, later exploited by Joyal \cite{joyal2008notes} and Lurie \cite{lurie}, or by Rezk in \cite{rezk} in the form of \textit{complete Segal spaces}.
+In the case of $(\infty,1)$-categories, most of known definitions have been shown to be equivalent in an appropriate homotopy theoretic sense, see for example the work by To\"en \cite{Ton2005VersUA}, Bergner \cite{bergner2007three} and Joyal-Tierney \cite{joyaltierney}.

-Another practical problem is that all proposed definitions use non-trivial tools, for example in the case of quasi-categories the combinatorics of simplicial sets.
-A way to solve both problems would be to have a \textit{synthetic theory} of $\infty$-categories which would apply to a large number of definitions while involving simpler combinatorics.
+Recent work by Riehl and Shulman \cite{riehlshulman} develops a \textit{synthetic theory of $(\infty,1)$-categories}.
+They achieve this by implementing an extension of Homotopy Type Theory.
+Moreover, Riehl explores in \cite{riehlundergrads} the novelty and advantages that support the philosophy behind this approach.
+We highlight some of this points here.
+Firstly, all construction are by design invariant under equivalence.
+Another aspect of this synthetic theory is that by construction compatible with the Univalence Axiom.
+Moreover, the standard model of the theory, the category of bisimplicial sets, has a well-known homotopy theory.
+Furthermore, it is possible to carry this synthetic theory internally to any Grothendieck $\infty$-topos (see \Cref{inftytoposinterpretation}).
+Finally, another pleasant consequence of this synthetic account is that somewhat simplifies some definitions and constructions, and therefore lightens the development of the theory of $(\infty,1)$-categories.
+To begin with, the synthetic definition of $(\infty,1)$-category is fairly succinct in comparison with any other given before.